Skip to main content

 Wren AI

-Wren AI gives them the same machine-readable understanding of your business data: what the data means, how it should be joined, which definitions are approved, and how queries should be planned against the underlying database.
+Generative BI is only as good as the context it stands on.
+So underneath GenBI, Wren AI is an open context layer: it sits between your data sources and any agent or application, and gives them the same machine-readable understanding of your business.
+That means what the data means, how it should be joined, which definitions are approved, and how queries should be planned against the underlying database.

 Why Wren AI exists